A rank function for Fra\"{\i}ss\'{e} classes and the rank property: Questions

-\begin{question} What are the model-theoretic consequences of RP for the Fra\"iss\'e limit? \end{question} Note that the Rank Property is compatible with IP (finite graphs have RP and the random graph has IP) and with NIP (finite linear orders have RP and $(\bQ,<)$ is NIP), as well as with simplicity (the random graph is simple) and non-simplicity ($(\bQ,<)$ is not simple).
-In particular, RP does not imply any of stability, NIP, IP, or simplicity.
+Here RP appears to cut across the standard model-theoretic dividing lines---stability, NIP, and simplicity; see \cite[Ch.~2]{simon-nip} for IP, NIP, and stability, and \cite[Ch.~7]{tent-ziegler} for simplicity.
+It is compatible with IP (finite graphs have RP, while the random graph has IP) and with NIP (finite linear orders have RP, while $(\bQ,<)$ is NIP), and likewise with simplicity (the random graph is simple) and its failure ($(\bQ,<)$ is not simple).
+Thus RP implies none of stability, NIP, IP, or simplicity, and it is unclear whether it corresponds to any tameness notion at all---the substance of Question~\ref{Q: model theory of RP}.